Dobiasd/articles/switching_from_imperative_to_functional_programming_with_games_in_Elm.md

 l = map ((^)2) [1..10]
 ```

-Sure, what is more readable/pretty is also a matter or habit/taste, but
+Sure, what is more readable/pretty is also a matter or habit/taste.
+But
-beside the terseness, there come other benefits with this abstraction,
+beside the terseness there come other benefits with this abstraction,
 e.g. if you want to decide from the outside what to do with the values:

 ```haskell